 3. Don’t leave the Parks!

 No matter what park you are in, don’t leave!
-Crowds tend to be much lighter in the rain, so that means less wait times for you!
+Crowds tend to be much lighter in the rain, so that means fewer wait times for you!
 And there are lots of covered or indoor attractions in WDW.
-Below, I will list all of the indoor / covered rides or attractions by park, from the park with the most covered attractions to the one with the least.
+Below, I will list all of the indoor/covered rides or attractions by park, from the park with the most covered attractions to the one with the least.

 - Mad Tea Party